 My husband is currently not particularly mobile, due to being on crutches.
 He can’t walk long distances and struggles being on his feet for more than a few minutes.
 Bluestone is quite a big resort and they do encourage everyone to get around on foot – which I think is great.
 That said, you can also hire buggies and bicycles and there is a regular bus service.

 When we arrived, we realised that he might struggle a bit with getting around, since cars are not allowed on site.
 We tried to hire a buggy, but they were all hired out.
-Luckily, despite their no-vehicle policy, Bluestone are very reasonable.
-We were given a disabled pass so that my husband could use the car on site when necessary, which did make things an awful lot easier.
-I was really grateful to them for helping us out with this.
+Luckily, despite their no-vehicle policy, Bluestone Wales are very reasonable.
+We were given a disabled pass so that my husband could use the car on site when necessary.
+This did make things an awful lot easier.
+I was really grateful to them for helping us out.